LR-97/Pudendal_Vault/Pudendal Protocol.md

 41. Open COMSOL with MATLAB.

-42. Navigate to MATLAB folder and run  _[[PreSolution.m]] _ after changing the Subject to the current subject.
+42. Navigate to MATLAB folder and run  _[[PreSolution]] _ after changing the Subject to the current subject.
 This code creates the model that will be run to generate the voltage distributions.

-43. Navigate to MATLAB folder and run  _[[Run.m]] _ after changing the Subject to the current subject.
+43. Navigate to MATLAB folder and run  _[[Run]] _ after changing the Subject to the current subject.
 This code runs the model for all the monopolar and bipolar configurations and saves the files in

 _/Subjects/YourNewSubject/FEM/Solutions_